 So, instead of having a little heart attack after coming to the conclusion that you can’t charge any of your electronics, do yourself a big favor and bring along an adapter!
 You won’t regret it.

-Get a fantastic, all-in-one worldwide outlet adapter here (with 2 USB ports and a safety switch design!).
+Get a fantastic, all-in-one worldwide outlet adapter here for $13 (with 2 USB ports and a safety switch design!).

 3. Light Cardigan or Shawl

-There are hundreds of temples to visit on the island, so in addition to all the other essential things to pack for Bali, make sure you pack along a light cardigan or shawl to cover your shoulders!
+There are hundreds of temples to visit on the island, so in addition to all the other things on your Bali packing list, make sure you remember a light cardigan or shawl to cover your shoulders!

 Check out this cute kimono to cover your shoulders (coming in a variety of colors!).